veronicab07/obesity_model/README.md

 # obesity_model (WIP)
+This presentation is the culmination of a six-month capstone data science project completed with CoderHouse.

 # Obesity: Determining Factors
 This repository contains the final project for the Data Science Bootcamp at CoderHouse, focused on analyzing factors that determine obesity predisposition.
-The project spans six months and includes data analysis, feature engineering, model training, and results presentation.
+It includes data analysis, feature engineering, model training, and results presentation.

 ## Context
 Obesity and overweight are challenging health problems with potentially multifactorial causes.